Walla-42/GeneAnalyzer2/.github/CONTRIBUTING.md

 ```
 6. **Open a pull request when your feature is complete**

-Open a PR from your fork's feature breanch into the main repo's development branch.
+Open a PR from your fork's feature branch into the main repo's **development** branch.
 Once it has been reviewed and passes all the code checks your code will be added to the development branch and released with the next project release.

 ## Coding Standards
 This project follows the PEP8 guidelines.
 This is enforced with some minor configurations using flake8 for linting and formatting checks.